rtCamp/Frappe-Manager/docs/guides/hosting.md

 0 3 * * * fm ssl renew all
 ```

-The [SSL guide](ssl.md) covers the rest, including the DNS-01 (Cloudflare) challenge for when port 80 is blocked or you need a wildcard certificate (`--challenge dns01`).
+The [HTTPS certificates](ssl.md) covers the rest, including the DNS-01 (Cloudflare) challenge for when port 80 is blocked or you need a wildcard certificate (`--challenge dns01`).

 ## 5. Verify